Chase Can Help with Your College Debt

 Many private lenders feature the FFELP Consolidation Loan in tandem with a private student consolidation loan.
 Chase offers only the Federal Consolidation Loan.
 Select features of a federal consolidation loan are prepackaged by the feds:

-- Loans are based on a fixed interest rate, since July 1, 2006, calculated by a “weighted average” of your loan interest rates as of the loan consolidation application date, and capped at 8.25.
+• Loans are based on a fixed interest rate, calculated by a “weighted average” of your loan interest rates as of the loan consolidation application date, and capped at 8.25.

-- FFELP Loans are no longer eligible for consolidation while a student is in school.
+• FFELP Loans are not eligible for consolidation while the student is still in school.

 Chase terms:

-- Apply during your new-grad grace period and you qualify for a reduced interest rate, plus a hold on repayment until your grace period is expired.
+• If you apply during your new-grad grace period, you qualify for a reduced interest rate.
+Also, you are allowed to wait to start repaying until your grace period is up.

-- Make 36 consecutive payments, on-time and you earn an additional 1.00% interest rate reduction.
+• If you make 36 consecutive payments on time, you earn an additional 1.00% interest rate reduction.